microsoft/typespec/docs/tutorial.md

 ### Imports

-Imports add files or libraries to your ADL program.
-When you compile an ADL file, you provide a path to your root ADL file, by convention called "main.adl".
+Imports add files or libraries to your Cadl program.
+When you compile an Cadl file, you provide a path to your root Cadl file, by convention called "main.cadl".
 From there, any files you import are added to your program.
-If you import a directory, ADL will look for a `main.adl` file inside that directory.
+If you import a directory, Cadl will look for a `main.cadl` file inside that directory.

 The path you import must either begin with "./" or "../" or otherwise be an absolute path.
-The path must either refer to a directory, or else have an extension of either ".adl" or ".js".
-The following demonstrates how to use imports to assemble an ADL program from multiple files:
+The path must either refer to a directory, or else have an extension of either ".cadl" or ".js".
+The following demonstrates how to use imports to assemble an Cadl program from multiple files:

 ```
-// main.adl
+// main.cadl
 import "./models";
 op getDog(): Dog;

-// models/main.adl
+// models/main.cadl
-import "./dog.adl"
+import "./dog.cadl"

-// models/dog.adl
+// models/dog.cadl
 namespace Models;
 model Dog { }
 ```

 ### Decorators

-Decorators enable a developer to attach metadata to types in an ADL program.
+Decorators enable a developer to attach metadata to types in an Cadl program.
 They can also be used to calculate types based on their inputs.
-Decorators are the backbone of ADL's extensibility and give it the flexibility to describe many different kinds of APIs and associated metadata like documentation, constraints, samples, and the like.
+Decorators are the backbone of Cadl's extensibility and give it the flexibility to describe many different kinds of APIs and associated metadata like documentation, constraints, samples, and the like.

-Many ADL constructs can be decorated, including namespaces, operations and their parameters, and models and their members.
+Many Cadl constructs can be decorated, including namespaces, operations and their parameters, and models and their members.

 Decorators are defined using JavaScript functions that are exported from a standard ECMAScript module.
-When you import a JavaScript file, ADL will look for any exported functions, and make them available as decorators inside the ADL syntax.
-When a decoratorated declaration is evaluated by ADL, it will invoke the decorator function, passing along a reference to the current compilation, an object representing the type it is attached to, and any arguments the user provided to the decorator.
+When you import a JavaScript file, Cadl will look for any exported functions, and make them available as decorators inside the Cadl syntax.
+When a decoratorated declaration is evaluated by Cadl, it will invoke the decorator function, passing along a reference to the current compilation, an object representing the type it is attached to, and any arguments the user provided to the decorator.

 Decorators are attached by adding the decorator before the element you want to decorate, prefixing the name of the decorator with `@`.
 Arguments can be provided by using parentheses in a manner similar to many programming languages, e.g. `@dec(1, "hi", { a: string })`.
 The parentheses can be omitted when no arguments are provided.